llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/24_BUILDING_hardware_setup_reference_tags.md

 0. Take 4 apriltags and place them on the intersection they are needed.
 Note down the apriltag IDs you are using.

 1. Allocate the watchtowers on the edge to the intersection in order to let it see all 3 directions: entrance/exit to the intersection and two directions to two seperate chargers.
-See[]()

-> TODO: add a picture of doorkeeper on charger intersection

 2. In Step 2 we will start the CSLAM container.